LegitZenith/Vencord/CONTRIBUTING.md

 First of all, thank you for contributing! :3

-To ensure your contribution is robust, please follow the below guide!
+To ensure your contribution is robust, please follow the guide below!

 For a friendly introduction to plugins, see [Megu's Plugin Guide!](docs/2_PLUGINS.md)

+*(README edits or similar are allowed if they're warranted, don't edit the entire README.)*

 ## Style Guide